core-wg/comi/draft-ietf-core-comi.md

   *  Published specification: RFC XXXX

-  *  Applications that use this media type: CoMI
+  *  Applications that use this media type: CORECONF

   *  Fragment identifier considerations: N/A